nopara73/HBitcoin/README.md

 4. `cd src/HBitcoin.Tests/`
 5. `dotnet test`

-*Note: some tests might fail when running them all at once.
+*Note: as of today some tests might fail when running them all at once.
 Running them one by one should work.*